piers-sinclair/pierssinclair.github.io/_posts/2024-08-04-System-Design-in-Azure-for-clients-cloud-file-sharing-system.md

 - Prompt to say there is a newer version
 - Save a copy.

-### 7. How do we ensure smooth UX when badnwidth is low?
+### 7. How do we ensure smooth UX when bandwidth is low?

 - Chunk the data and send it up in [blocks](https://learn.microsoft.com/en-us/rest/api/storageservices/put-block?tabs=microsoft-entra-id).
     - Store duplicate blocks only once